vignesh512004/project-1/README.md

-Calculator,Tribute page,To do list,created uusing html,java script,css
+Calculator,Tribute page,To do list,created using html,java script,css this is a intern project